Baby Led Weaning Meatballs

 Well, if you love watching babies eat food, like I do (isn’t it just the cutest thing?), you’ll be surprised at how adorable meatballs for babies are.

-What makes meatballs for babies extra great for baby led weaning are that they are easy to hold (meatballs are the ultimate finger food for babies) and stick together for the baby to bite into.
+What makes meatballs for babies extra great for baby led weaning is that they are easy to hold (meatballs are the ultimate finger food for babies) and stick together for the baby to bite into.

 Whether you prefer to use turkey or ground chicken for baby (like these ground chicken meatballs), it’s a great vehicle for serving protein, iron, and Vitamin C to baby.